how-to

 Additional Accounts Based on Activity

-Depending on your company's specific activities, you may also need additional accounts:
+Depending on your company's specific activities, you may also need:

 • Liquidity/Staking Pool Assets: For participation in liquidity pools or staking (e.g., "Liquidity Pool Assets").

-• NFT Inventory: For NFT purchases, create an account labeled "NFT Inventory."
+• NFT Inventory: For NFT purchases, create an account labelled "NFT Inventory."

-• Rewards Income: For staking or promotional rewards, create an income account labeled "Rewards Income" under Other Income.
+• Rewards Income: For staking or promotional rewards, create an income account labelled "Rewards Income" under Other Income.

-• NFT Fees Income: For revenue from NFTs, create an income account labeled "NFT Fees."
+• NFT Fees Income: For revenue from NFTs, create an income account labelled "NFT Fees."

 • AP and AR Clearing Accounts: Set up Accounts Payable (AP) and Accounts Receivable (AR) clearing accounts for handling crypto payments.